What is a basal cell carcinoma?

 What are the clinical features of basal cell carcinoma in skin of colour?

-Diagnosis of basal cell carcinoma in skin of colour can be difficult due to their rarity and pigmentation.
-More than 50% of BCCs found in skin of colour are pigmented with ‘pearly’ brown or black appearance.
+The diagnosis of BCC in skin of colour can be difficult due to its rarity and pigmentation.
+More than 50% of BCCs found in skin of colour are pigmented with a ‘pearly’ brown or black appearance.

 What are the complications of basal cell carcinoma?